kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 \(b\) *Environmental.* An applicant shall provide the FAA with information for the FAA to analyze the environmental impacts associated with the operation of the proposed launch site.
 The information provided by an applicant must be sufficient to enable the FAA to comply with the requirements of the National Environment Policy Act, 42 U.S.C.
 4321 *et seq.* (NEPA), the Council on Environmental Quality Regulations for Implementing the Procedural Provisions of NEPA, 40 CFR parts 1500-1508, and the FAA's Procedures for Considering Environmental Impacts, FAA Order 1050.1D.
 An applicant shall submit environmental information concerning a proposed launch site not covered by existing environmental documentation, and other factors as determined by the FAA.

-\(c\) *Launch site location.* (1) Except as provided by paragraph (c)(2) of this section, an applicant shall provide the information necessary to demonstrate compliance with §[[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.19   Launch site location review—general.|§420.19]]-420.29.
+\(c\) *Launch site location.* (1) Except as provided by paragraph (c)(2) of this section, an applicant shall provide the information necessary to demonstrate compliance with [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.19   Launch site location review—general.|§§420.19]]-420.29.

 \(2\) An applicant who is proposing to locate a launch site at an existing launch point at a federal launch range is not required to comply with paragraph (c)(1) of this section if a launch vehicle of the same type and class as proposed for the launch point has been safely launched from the launch point.

-\(d\) *Explosive site plan.* (1) Except as provided by paragraph (d)(2) of this section, an applicant shall submit an explosive site plan that complies with §[[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.63   Explosive siting.|§420.63]], 420.65, 420.67, and 420.69.
+\(d\) *Explosive site plan.* (1) Except as provided by paragraph (d)(2) of this section, an applicant shall submit an explosive site plan that complies with [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.63   Explosive siting.|§§420.63]], 420.65, 420.67, and 420.69.

 \(2\) If an applicant plans to operate a launch site located on a federal launch range, and if the applicant is required by the federal launch range to comply with the federal launch range's explosive safety requirements, the applicant shall submit the explosive site plan submitted to the federal launch range.

-\(e\) *Launch site operations.* An applicant shall provide the information necessary to demonstrate compliance with the requirements of §[[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.53   Control of public access.|§420.53]], 420.55, 420.57, 420.59, 420.61, and 420.71.
+\(e\) *Launch site operations.* An applicant shall provide the information necessary to demonstrate compliance with the requirements of [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.53   Control of public access.|§§420.53]], 420.55, 420.57, 420.59, 420.61, and 420.71.

 ### §420.17   Bases for issuance of a license.